rajarshi008/Scarlet/README.md

 |-h | For outputting the help.

-### Generation of Trace Files from LTL formulas
+### Generation of Trace Files using CMD

-For generating benchmarks from a given set of LTL formula, we rely on a python package LTLf2DFA that uses [MONA](https://www.brics.dk/mona/) in its backend.
+For generating benchmarks from a given set of LTL formula, we rely on a python package LTLf2DFA that uses [*MONA*](https://www.brics.dk/mona/) in its backend.
-As a result, one needs to install MONA first in order to be able to use this procedure (instructions can be found in the MONA website).
+As a result, one needs to install *MONA* first in order to be able to use this procedure (instructions can be found in the *MONA* website).

 After the installation, for generating samples one simply needs to run `python -m Scarlet.genBenchmarks`.
 By default, this generates samples that are separable using the formulas provided in `formulas.txt`.

-#### Parameters
+#### CMD Generation Parameters
 You can run the command with the following arguments:

 |Argument        |Meaning